zioan/pp3_inventory/README.md

 Overall, the data model of the Inventory Management System is designed to be flexible, scalable, and user-friendly, providing users with a robust platform for effective inventory management.

+## Libraries and Technologies Used

+The Inventory Management System leverages several libraries and technologies to provide a seamless user experience and efficient inventory management capabilities.
+Key components include:

+1. **Python**: The system is built using Python, a versatile and widely-used programming language known for its simplicity and readability.
+Python provides the foundation for developing the application's logic and functionality.

+2. **Rich Library**: Rich is a Python library that enhances terminal output with rich formatting, colors, and styles.
+It is utilized in the system's user interface to create visually appealing menus, tables, and text formatting, improving readability and user experience.

+3. **gspread Library**: gspread is a Python library for accessing Google Sheets spreadsheets using the Google Sheets API.
+It enables seamless integration with Google Sheets, allowing the system to read and write inventory data to Google Sheets spreadsheets securely.

+4. **Google Sheets API**: The Google Sheets API provides programmatic access to Google Sheets spreadsheets, allowing the system to interact with inventory data stored in Google Sheets.
+It facilitates real-time data synchronization, collaboration, and version control for inventory management.

+5. **Text to ASCII Art Converter**: The system utilizes a text to ASCII art converter library to generate ASCII art for the welcome message, adding visual appeal to the user interface and enhancing the overall user experience.

+By leveraging these libraries and technologies, the Inventory Management System delivers a robust, feature-rich solution for efficient inventory management in a terminal-based environment.